Jira AI recommendations in software projects

 Atlassian has some AI-powered features in Jira Service Management that help with basic ticket sorting.
 It can suggest what kind of request is coming in and help get it into the right category.

-But for teams that need more control, a tool like eesel AI’s AI Triage gives you a lot more power.
-You can create custom workflows that automatically route, tag, and prioritize tickets based on just about anything: the words used, the customer’s tone, or any other rule you can dream up.
+For teams that want to customize this further, a tool like eesel AI's AI Triage offers additional power.
+You can create custom workflows that automatically route, tag, and prioritize tickets based on your specific criteria.

 A view of the eesel AI Triage dashboard, showing how users can build custom automation rules and workflows.